 Network providers cannot bill you for services for which they fail to obtain prior authorization as required.

 Benefits will not be reduced for failure to comply with prior authorization requirements prior to an emergency.
 However, you must contact us as soon as reasonably possible after the emergency occurs.

 Prescription Drug Exception Process

 Sometimes members need access to drugs that are not listed on the formulary.
 Members or provider can submit a drug exception request to us by contacting Member Services at 1-877-687-1169 (Relay FL 1-800-955-8770), or by sending a written request to the following address:

 Fort Lauderdale, FL 33345-9087

 1. Standard exception request

-A member, a member’s designee or a member’s prescribing physician may request a standard review of a decision that a drug is not covered by the plan.
+A member, a member’s authorized representative or a member’s prescribing physician may request a standard review of a decision that a drug is not covered by the plan.
 The request can be made in writing or via telephone.
-Within 72 hours of the request being received, we will provide the member, the member’s designee or the member’s prescribing physician with our coverage determination.
+Within 72 hours of the request being received, we will provide the member, the member’s authorized representative or the member’s prescribing physician with our coverage determination.
 Should the standard exception request be granted, we will provide coverage of the non-formulary drug for the duration of the prescription, including refills.